Emergence of Hadron Mass and Structure: Gluons and the Emergence of Mass

 The renormalisation group invariant (RGI) gluon mass function is drawn in Fig.\,\ref{Fmasses}.

-Before closing this section, it is worth stressing the importance of Poincar\'e covariance in modern physics.
-If one chooses to formulate a problem in quantum field theory using a scheme that does not ensure Poincar\'e invariance of physical quantities, then artificial or ``pseudodynamical'' effects are typically encountered \cite{Brodsky:2022fqy}.
+Before closing this section, it is worth stressing the importance of Poincar\'e covariance in modern physics. \footnote{ When working with a Euclidean formulation, as we do, Poincar\'e covariance maps straightforwardly into Euclidean covariance, \emph{viz}.\ valid Schwinger functions must transform covariantly under O$(4)$ rotations and linear translations in $\mathbb R^4$.
+Owing to the simplicity of this connection, we avoid transliteration and speak of Poincar\'e covariance and invariance throughout. } If one chooses to formulate a problem in quantum field theory using a scheme that does not ensure Poincar\'e invariance of physical quantities, then artificial or ``pseudodynamical'' effects are typically encountered \cite{Brodsky:2022fqy}.
 In connection with gauge theory Schwinger functions, Poin\-car\'e covariance very effectively limits the nature and number of independent amplitudes that are required for a complete representation.
 In contrast, analyses and quantisation procedures which violate Poincar\'e covariance engender a rapid proliferation in the number of such functions.
 For instance, the covariant-gauge gluon two-point function in Eq.\,\eqref{GluonSF} is fully specified by one scalar function; whereas in the class of axial gauges, two unconnected functions are required and unphysical, kinematic singularities appear in the associated tensors \cite{West:1982gg, Brown:1988bn}.
 This is why covariant gauges are normally employed for concrete calculations in both continuum and lattice-regularised QCD.
 In fact, Landau gauge, \emph{i.e}., $\xi = 0$ in Eq.\,\eqref{GluonSF}, is often used because, amongst other things, it is a fixed point of the renormalisation group \cite[Ch.\,IV]{Pascual:1984zb} and implemented readily in lQCD \cite{Cucchieri:2009kk}.
 We typically refer to Landau gauge results herein.
 Naturally, gauge covariance of Schwinger functions ensures that expressions of EHM in physical observables are independent of the gauge used for their elucidation.

 Equation~\eqref{gluonmass} is the cleanest expression of EHM in Nature, being truly a manifestation of mass emerging from \emph{nothing}: infinitely many massless gluon partons fuse together so that, to all intents and purposes, they behave as coherent quasiparticle fields with a long-wavelength mass which is almost half that of the proton.
 The implications of this result are enormous and far-reaching, including, \emph{e.g}., key steps toward elimination of the problem of Gribov ambiguities \cite{Gao:2017uox}, which were long thought to prevent a rigorous definition of QCD.